 Because a flotation therapy program allows addicts to refocus their minds while re-balancing many of their internal systems.
 Sensory deprivation can also provide a euphoric sensation that addicts have only found when getting their fix.

 If you are interested in exploring the benefits of sensory deprivation tanks, you can visit websites like Where to Float and Flotation Locations to help find tanks in your area.
 These websites allow you to search by zip code to find sensory deprivation centers.

 Additionally, you may want to speak with your doctor before spending time in a sensory deprivation tank.

 Firstly and foremost, your doctor may have recommendations about sensory deprivation centers in your area.
 And could potentially direct you to one that they trust.
 Additionally, they could also put you in contact with therapists.
 Or even other doctors who are more familiar with the benefits of flotation therapy.

 Secondly, it’s worth keeping your doctor in the loop about what methods you have been trying to help treat any problems you’ve been having.
 Such as stress, anxiety, and depression.

 Furthermore, while sensory deprivation tanks are considered to be safe.
-You may not want to be on other medications while going through a flotation therapy program.
+You may not want to be on other medications or supplements while going through a flotation therapy program.